Body vs. Soul

 We are obsessively prohibitionist when it comes to the body but indifferent when it comes to the soul.

-, both within and even apart from the immediate context of the interview question at hand.
+I find this to be an intriguing statement, both within and even apart from the immediate context of the interview question at hand.

 I am curious to know what others think of this.
 Do you agree with his sentiment?
 Why or why not?